doodlehzq/TwoWayGWAS/README.md

 # TwoWayGWAS
-R code for two-way GWAS to study genomic interaction between rice and Xanthomonas oryzae
+R code for two-way GWAS to detect genome-genome interactions between rice and Xanthomonas oryzae

 A small sample data are provided to illustrate how two-way GWAS was conducted, including (1) genotypes for N1 rice accessions